ContinuousLearning/PokemonKit/README.md

 - [x] Wraps all API endpoints,
 - [x] and is well tested.

+## Configuration

+Set `PokemonKit.baseURL` to another URL, e.g., if you want to host your own instance of PokeAPI.

 ## Installation

 Add `.package(url: "https://github.com/nityanandaz/PokemonKit.git", from: "4.0.0")` to your dependencies.